robertocommit/hive_questions/question_1.md

 A user can conseguentely assign a fav keyword to a fav company.<br>

 Each user has an entry in the table *users*.
-Whenever a user adds a new fav company, a new entry in the table *userstarget*" is created, same for fav keyword with table *userskeywords*.<br>
+Whenever a user adds a new fav company, a new entry in the table *userstarget* is created, same for fav keyword with table *userskeywords*.<br>
 Matches between fav keywords and fav companies are stored in a table called *userstargetskeywords*.<br>
 To get the fav companies and fav keywords of a user, I can write:
 ```sql